oliverklee/ext-seminars/Documentation/EN/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

    Description
-         whether events that have no standard price set should have “to be announced” as price instead of “free”
+         whether events that have no standard price set should have “to be announced” as price instead of “free”,
+         @deprecated #1786 will be removed in seminars 5.0

    Default
          0